Gender disparities in rehospitalisations after coronary artery bypass grafting: evidence from a sparse functional causal mediation analysis of the MIMIC-IV data: Simulation study

 \subsection{Data generation}

-We consider the time interval $\mathcal{T} = [0, 1]$ and evaluate two sample sizes, $n = 100$ and $n = 1000$, as well as two observation counts, $T = 20$ and $T = 100$, for the functional mediator $M(t)$ over this interval.
-Additionally, we explore two different forms of the functional mediator $M(t)$ as shown in Figure \ref{fig:simpvscomp}, resulting in a total of eight scenarios.
+We consider the time interval $\mathcal{T} = [0, 1]$ and evaluate two sample sizes, $n = 100$ and $n = 1000$.
+To evaluate the performance of the proposed methods in handling infrequent and irregular mediator observations, we generate $T_i \overset{\mathrm{iid}}{\sim} \operatorname{Poisson}(25)$ as the number of observations per subject to reflect the level of sparsity observed in our MIMIC-IV dataset.
+The discrete observations $\Tilde{M}(t_{ij})$ are assumed to randomly happen at $T_i$ time points on $[0, 1]$ and may be contaminated by measurement errors.
+Additionally, we explore two different forms of the underlying mediator process $M(t)$ as shown in Figure \ref{fig:simpvscomp}, resulting in a total of four scenarios.
 For each scenario, we generate $R = 1000$ replicated datasets corresponding to the specified sample size ($n = 100$ or $n = 1000$).

 In each replication dataset, the binary treatment $A_i$ is assigned randomly with a probability of $0.5$ to either the treatment or control group.
 The baseline covariate $X_i$ is drawn from $N(1, 3)$.
-The functional mediator is generated on an evenly spaced grid of 100 or 20 time points over the time interval $\mathcal{T} = [0, 1]$ as
+The underlying mediator process is generated over the time interval $\mathcal{T} = [0, 1]$ as